mtbr29/FN-IOS-Archive/README.md

-# All credits go to Epic Games, Inc.
+# All credits goes to Epic Games, Inc.
 # This repo is not **affiliated with, authorized, endorsed, or sponsored by Epic Games**, Inc., Fortnite, or any related trademarks.